Plant DetailShow Menu

 Bark Description:

-The bark's new growth is green turning to a striking cinnamon red color as it matures.
+New bark is green turning to a striking cinnamon-red color as it matures.

 • Stem: